Intermediate geodesic growth in virtually nilpotent groups

 with generating set $S=\{a^{\pm 1},t\}$ satisfies $\gamma_\geod(n) \asymp \exp\!\big(n^{3/5}\cdot\log(n)\big)$. \end{thm}

 Note that this group is virtually $3$-step nilpotent, more precisely it admits an index-$2$ subgroup isomorphic to the so-called \say{Engel group}.
 In some sense, this is the next smallest candidate for intermediate geodesic growth, as virtually abelian have either polynomial or exponential geodesic growth (see \cite{bishop2021virtAbel}), and the same holds true in virtually $2$-step nilpotent groups (see Theorem \ref{thm:crit}).
-The example relies on the same trick as examples $\funcal{v\!Z}$ and $\funcal{v\!H}$ of BBES and Bishop-Elder; we re-use some of their ideas, combined with insights from nilpotent geometry.
+The construction relies on the same trick as examples $\funcal{v\!Z}$ and $\funcal{v\!H}$ of Bridson \emph{and al}.\ and Bishop-Elder.
+Our proof re-uses some of their ideas, combined with insights from nilpotent geometry.

 \bigbreak